D3lt4lph4/jpeg_decoder/README.md

 - Boost is removed from compilation if not in debug mode
 - Improved tests for the library on the c++ side
 - Adding files to calculate the time the decoder takes to decode images at different levels

-### v3.0.0 (planned)

-Features:

-- The class JPEGDecoder was removed and replaced by a function
-- Adding tests for all the new functions made available by the new architecture